 In most cases, the Free plan is all that is needed to use CloudFlare and your custom domain with your SwimTopia website.

 ➧ Step 7: Make sure SSL setting is “Full”

 >>Note: it may take several minutes for this change to take effect.
 If you are experiencing “too many redirect” errors when trying to access your site, it is likely because the SSL setting is set to “Flexible” instead of “Full”.
 If you are experiencing "Error 525: SSL handshake failed" errors, it is likely because the setting is "Full (strict)" instead of "Full".

 ➧ Step 8: Add a page rule to redirect your root domain

 Generally, if someone types your root domain (e.g. http://example.com) you will want it to work just the same as if they had typed the ‘www’ subdomain (e.g. http://www.example.com).
-To support this we need to setup a Page Rule to redirect all requests sent to the root domain (without the ‘www’) to the equivalent ‘www’ subdomain.
-This is a good practice for your website visitors but is also recommended practice for search-engine optimization.
+To support this we need to set up a Page Rule to redirect all requests sent to the root domain (without the ‘www’) to the equivalent ‘www’ subdomain.
+This is a good practice for your website visitors but is also recommended practice for search engine optimization.